noahgolmant/label-tiles/README.md

 It is quite minimal in scope.
 Some benefits of this tool are:

+- _Use what you have_: If you have an easy way to serve tiles for some data, you don't have to write additional code to label it.
-- (aforementioned) decoupling from data storage.
-This helps collaboration: pass a config to a colleague and ask them to label another bbox on their local instance.
+- _Collaboration_: pass a config to a colleague and ask them to label another bbox on their local instance.
-- ML/analysis-ready export formats.
-(It's also probably easy to ask Claude to modify this to support more formats if you'd like.)
+- _ML/analysis-ready export formats_ (It's also probably easy to ask Claude to modify this to support more formats if you'd like.)

 Things this tool doesn't try to be good at: